General Information

 In addition to those documents required of all first-year or transfer applicants, international applicants must have the official results of the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Duolingo English Test (DET) forwarded to the Office of Admission from the appropriate testing agency.
 The English Proficiency exams are not required for native English-speaking applicants or if English is the primary language of instruction for at least two years of secondary school.
 International applicants may apply as test-optional and choose not to submit SAT or ACT scores but must still submit TOEFL/IELTS/DET scores, as applicable.
 All transcripts must include a certified English translation.
 International applicants who have studied at other colleges or universities must have official transcripts from those institutions sent to Rhodes.

-All international applicants must submit the Rhodes Financial Supplement, which serves as the Certification of Finances which is required for issuance of a student visa from the United States government.
+All international applicants must submit the Rhodes Financial Supplement.
+It serves as the Certification of Finances which is required for issuance of a student visa from the United States government.
 International applicants may be eligible and competitive for merit-based scholarships ranging from US $12,000 to $40,000.

-Rhodes strives to meet the demonstrated financial need of accepted international applicants.
+Rhodes strives to meet the demonstrated financial need of admitted international applicants.
 Need-based financial aid for international applicants (non-U.S. citizens) is determined from the Rhodes Non-Citizen Financial Supplement.
 Aid is awarded in the form of grants or "gift" aid, which varies in dollar amounts according to each applicant's demonstrated financial need.
-Accepted international applicants may also be considered for on-campus student employment.
+Admitted international applicants may also be considered for on-campus student employment.

 Applicants who give evidence of sufficient academic ability may be admitted as special students to a course of study not leading directly to a degree, but allowing them to pursue that work for which they are best prepared and/or which they particularly need.
 Special students may enroll in no more than two classes, or for no more than eight credits per semester.
 Special students who wish to audit classes are limited to taking one course per semester.